PatrickWWWANG/Leetcode/Review (2nd).md

 ### 503 Next Greater Element II
 Same as 739.
 Since we have circular integer array in this problem, we simply make nums = nums * 2, and in for loop only update result array when the pop index is in range of length of original nums array.

+### 42 Trapping Rain Water
+Use a monotonic decreasing stack.
+Incoming larger item is edge for water.
+Height for pop position is min(right, left), right is incoming i, left is new top of stack.
+If stack is empty after the pop, the pop position can't hold any rain.
+Width is right - left - 1.

+### 84 Largest Rectangle in Histogram
+Use a monotonic increasing stack.
+Incoming smaller item is edge for rectangle.
+Height is pop index, left and right is stack[-1] and i, if not stack, left is -1.
+Keep track of maximum area in the for and while loop.
+Need to append a 0 to heights at begining to make sure all histograms are considered.
+In 42, rain water can never be at first and last position, but in this problem first and last positions can also form rectangle.

+## Graph